 When times were uncertain, the majority of us collectively grew fonder of the good times of old.

-Why we love old European cuts:
+Why we love old European cut engagement rings:

 - They’re often big and bold